WhaddaMakers/RPi-smart-mirror-tutorial/README.md

 To install the software onto your Raspberry Pi easily, We've made an image file, that contains Raspbian (the standard Raspberry Pi OS) and the MagicMirror software with a variety of fun modules already installed.
 See the pictures below to discover how we designed the interface.

-This is the front Page of te Mirror.
+#### The front Page
 It Shows the Date/time, daily news from over the world, Belgium holidays( can be changed to any country), different time zones....
-When u power up the PI, u should see this.
+When powering up the PI, u should see this.
 ![UI1](./pictures/Page1.png)

+#### Page 2
-Page 2 is our "SPACE" page.
+The "SPACE" page.
 It shows various information about past en future space travels, LIVE ISS footage, current moonphase....
 ![UI2](./pictures/Page2.png)

+##### Page 3
-page 3 Displays Reddit gaming topics, featured games, A qoute of the day and a new coctail every day!
+Displays Reddit gaming topics, featured games, A qoute of the day and a new coctail every day!
 ![UI3](./pictures/Page3.png)

-On page 4 u can broadcast
+##### Page 4
+Connect your phone/tablet using screen mirroring
 ![UI4](./pictures/Page4.png)